dhruvd22/data_generator/README.md

 ### Model Training / Fine-Tuning
 1. Install your ML framework (e.g. `transformers`).
-2. Convert generated JSONL to training features.
+2. Convert generated JSONL to training features using `nl_sql_generator.train_utils.prepare_dataset` which handles tokenization and padding.
 3. Launch fine-tuning with the dataset.
 4. Save the new checkpoint.